 Dicliptera suberecta is graced with loads of slender orange flowers through the

-late summer and fall.
-The soft gray leaves make this plant a great addition to the
+late Summer and Fall.
+The soft gray leaves make the Hummingbird Bush a great addition to the

-lavenders and artemisia's for the gray garden.
+sages, lavenders and artemisia's in the gray garden.
 I have had Dicliptera suberecta survive cold to

 16° F, though it looked pretty sketchy for about 6 months.
 Hummingbird Bush dies back

 to the ground for a few months and then comes back strongly in the spring.
 I have grown it in

 light shade to full sun.
 If attracting

 hummingbirds is one of your goals this plant is a must for your garden.
 It is also known

 as Justicia suberecta in some texts but I think that name is outdated.